ERthereal/ConfigAvatarDecoder/README.md

 # ConfigAvatarDecoder

 Tool to generate the minimum ConfigAvatar data required to run GC
 Automatic recognition of character names eliminates the need for bin file mapping
+As we are searching through the entire binary of BinOutput, there is a possibility of unexpected data being output.
+To improve accuracy, you need to place only the binary of ConfigAvatar in the bin folder.

+It should work with any version

 ## Usage